aesara-devs/aesara/doc/dev_start_guide.rst

 Resources
 =========

-See :ref:`aesara_community` for a list of Aesara resources.
+See :ref:`aesara-community` for a list of Aesara resources.

 The Theano Google group is also relevant to (early) Aesara versions:
 `theano-dev`_.